Monday, August 9, 2021

 street parking next to trailhead

-Lake Tahoe is the largest alpine lake in North America and stretches 22 miles long and 12 miles wide.
-It attracts about 15 million visitors every year, including tourists and locals alike.
-One of the lesser known gems around the lake is the Stateline Lookout Trail.
-It might not be as famous as some of the big hikes, but that is exactly what makes it special.
-This trail has its own charm, with peaceful spots and stunning views without the crowds.
-It is also close to other attractions like the Stateline Casinos, Sand Harbor Beach, and the Tahoe Rim Trail for those wanting to explore even more.
+The trail has its own charm, with peaceful spots and stunning views without the crowds.
+It is also close to other attractions like the Stateline Casinos, Sand Harbor Beach, and the Tahoe Rim Trail for those wanting to explore even more around the area.

-The kids loved exploring the plants, climbing rocks, and learning to pace themselves in the heat while navigating a few loose patches of rubble.
+The kids loved exploring the plants, climbing rocks, and learned to pace themselves in the heat while navigating a few loose patches of rubble.
 It was a challenging but super rewarding adventure on the Stateline Lookout Trail, filled with quality family time and views that will have us coming back again and again.

 When to Visit

 The best time to visit is from May to October to avoid snow, which can make hiking more challenging.
-However, if you’re up for a winter adventure, snow boots or shoes will allow you to enjoy stunning views of the lake and snow-capped mountains.
+However, if you’re up for a winter adventure, snow boots or shoes will allow you to enjoy stunning views of the lake and snow capped mountains.

 Parking

 When you use Google Maps for directions, it’ll take you right to the trailhead.
 However, when it instructs you to turn right, you’ll hit a closed green fence.
 This marks the trailhead.
-There’s plenty of parking along the street across from the fence.
+There’s plenty of parking along the street across the fence.

 Trailhead.
 Park Along Lakeview Ave.